 Rice, electronics, rubber; economic backbone.

-What is the national animal of Thailand?
+What is the largest religion in Thailand?

-What are Thailand’s main rivers?
+What are Thailand's official languages?

 How does Thailand promote eco-tourism, especially in its national parks?